nehaljwani/team.exiv2.org/book/IMaEA.md

 ## JP2 JPEG 2000
 ![jp2](jp2.png)

 JP2 is always big-endian encoded.
-The documentation is available here:  [https://www.iso.org/standard/78321.html](https://www.iso.org/standard/78321.html)
+The documentation is available here:  https://www.iso.org/standard/78321.html

 The JPEG 2000 file is an ISOBMFF Container.
 It consists of a linked lists of "boxes" which have a uint32\_t length, char[4] box-type and length-8 bytes of data.
-A box may be a "super-box" which is a container for other boxes.
+A box may be a "super-box" and be a container for other boxes.

 I believe the "box" idea in ISOBMFF is intended to address the issue I discussed about TIFF files.
 In order to rewrite an image, it is necessary for the data to be self contained and relocatable.
 Every "box" should be self contained with no offsets outside the box.
 My study of JP2 is restricted to finding the Exiv2, ICC, IPTC and XMP data.
 For sure these are self-contained blocks of binary data.
 The metadata boxes are of type uuid and begin with a 128bit/16 byte UUID to identify the data.

 In a JP2 the first box, must be box-type of "jP\_\_" and have a length of 12.
 The chain is terminated with a box-type of "jpcl".
 Usually the terminal block with bring you to the end-of-file, however this should not be assumed as there can be garbage following the box chain.
 The box chain of a super-box is normally terminated by reaching the end of its data.

-The box type of 'uuid' is interesting.
-The first 12 bytes of the data are a UUID, then followed by the payload.
-This is similar to the JPEG 'signature' concept, however it's fixed in length at 12 bytes and guaranteed to be globally unique.
-The 'uuid' box is used by IPTC, Exiv2, XMP and IccProfiles.
-JP2 files also have an optional 'colr' box to hold colour information which is usually an ICC profile.

 Validating a JP2 file is straight forward: